The Most Common Reasons a Life Insurance Claim Gets Denied

 Can a life insurance company legally deny a claim?

 Yes, life insurance companies can legally deny claims under certain circumstances defined in the policy contract and state law.
-Common legal grounds for denial include material misrepresentation on the application, a lapsed policy due to non-payment, death from an excluded cause, or a claim filed during the contestability period where inaccuracies are found.
-However, the insurer must have a legitimate, documented reason — arbitrary or bad-faith denials are illegal and can be challenged in court.
+Common legal grounds for denial include material misrepresentation on the application, a lapsed policy due to non-payment, death from an excluded cause, or a claim filed during the 2-year contestability period where inaccuracies are found.
+However, the insurer must have a legitimate, documented reason.
+Arbitrary or bad-faith denials are illegal and can be challenged in court, and recent 2026 verdicts show courts are still actively punishing insurers for unjustified denials.

 How long does a life insurance company have to pay or deny a claim?

-State laws vary, but most states require life insurance companies to acknowledge a claim within 10 to 15 days and make a decision within 30 to 60 days of receiving all required documentation.
-Delays beyond this window without a valid reason may be considered a violation of the insurer's good faith obligations and could be grounds for a bad faith complaint or lawsuit.
+State laws vary, but most states in 2026 require life insurance companies to act on a claim within 30 to 60 days of receiving all required documentation.
+Some states, like New York, also require insurers to pay interest on benefits if payment is delayed beyond 30 days.
+Delays beyond 90 days without a valid reason may be considered a violation of the insurer's good faith obligations and could be grounds for a bad faith complaint or lawsuit.

 What happens if life insurance is denied due to misrepresentation?